RomRL/secure-delivery-messages/README.md

 - Regularly update your encryption and signature algorithms to combat vulnerabilities.
 - Use a secure channel for the initial exchange of public keys.

-## Contributing

-Contributions to improve the application are welcome.
-Please follow the contributing guidelines outlined in `CONTRIBUTING.md`.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.